-Colorectal cancer screening (continued)

-- Multitarget stool DNA for patients 45 to 85 years of age and not meeting high-risk criteria.
-Once every 3 years. - Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high-risk criteria.
-Once every 3 years. - Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy. - Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
+Services that are covered for you What you must pay when you get these services Colorectal cancer screening (continued) Multitarget stool DNA for patients 45 to 85 years of age and not meeting high-risk criteria.
+Once every 3 years.
+Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high-risk criteria.
+Once every 3 years.
+Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
+Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
 Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.

-Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
+Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based screening exam becomes a diagnostic exam.
+For barium enemas: In-Network: \$0 copay.
+Out-of-Network: 35% of the total cost.
+Prior authorization may be required. colorectal cancer screening test returns a positive result. \$0 comer for Medicare Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.

-screening exam becomes a diagnostic exam.

-For barium enemas:

-\$0 copay.

-Dental services

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover:

-Each calendar year you can receive:

-Routine dental services

-- 2 oral exams

-- 2 routine cleanings or 4 periodontal maintenance services following periodontal therapy

-- 2 fluoride treatments
+In addition, we cover: Each calendar year you can receive: \$0 copay for Medicare- covered dental benefits. \$0 copay for routine dental services.
+50% of the total cost for comprehensive dental services.
+The plan covers up to \$3,500 in dental services per year.
+Routine dental services 2 oral exams 2 routine cleanings or 4 periodontal maintenance services following periodontal therapy 2 fluoride treatments

-- 1 set of bitewing images

-- 1 intraoral x-ray

-You can receive 1 set of full-mouth panoramic x-rays every 5 years.
+- 1 set of bitewing images - 1 intraoral x-ray You can receive 1 set of full-mouth panoramic x-rays every 5 years.